 5. Add a text option to your email newsletter

 Is your email newsletter a big part of your marketing strategy?
-Make sure you add a text call to action (CTA) asking people to join.
+Make sure you add a text call to action (CTA) asking people to join in your SMS marketing campaign.
 You can add a Messenger Ref URL email CTA’s where people can enter an opt-in flow.

 6. Use paid messages

-Paid messages make it easy for potential customers to connect with your business and exchange information.
+Paid messages make it easy for potential customers to connect with your business and exchange information during a marketing campaign.
 When someone clicks your ad, you can collect contact details like phone number and email address in your flow.
 You can automatically receive leads into your ManyChat account and follow up with them via text or email.

 Two types of paid messages you can use are:

 - Sponsored Messages: These ads are for your current subscribers past the +1 rule.
-You can broadcast to anyone on your list who’s interacted with your Messenger bot within the past year.
+You can broadcast to anyone on your list who’s interacted with your Messenger bot within the past year with a marketing message.
 See the Complete Guide to Sponsored Messages for more details.